Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 This depends on what type of eSIM you have, and whether there's any restrictions on where it can be used.

-If you're going to Europemost UK network providers allow you to use your regular data and minutes once in the European Union (EU).
+If you're travelling to Europemost UK network providers allow you to use your regular data and minutes once in the European Union (EU).
 This isn't always the case, so check the details of your plan if you're considering this option.

 But once abroad, UK network provider roaming speeds can often be slow.
 So, you might find making calls and using the internet tricky through your usual plan.